 - applying directly

-There is no set entry route to become an accounting technician but it may be useful to do a relevant qualification like:
+There is no set entry routes to become an accounting technician.

 - Level 2 Foundation Certificate in Accounting accredited by the Association of Accounting Technicians (AAT)

 - Foundations in Accountancy accredited by the Association of Chartered Certified Accountants (ACCA)

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths for a T level

 Apprenticeships relevant to this role include:

 - professional accounting or taxation technician higher apprenticeship

 There are no set entry requirements but it may help you to get in if you have:

 - some GCSEs, usually including English and maths, or equivalent, for an intermediate apprenticeship

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship